greenelab/phenoplier/environment/README.md

 1. Download the data:

     ```bash
-    python scripts/setup_data.py --mode light
+    python scripts/setup_data.py
     ```

-    Note that if you want to download all the data you have to use ``--mode full``.
-The full data set contains the original MultiPLIER RDS file with the models, which is only necessary if you need to process it again.
+    Note that if you want to download just a subset of the data, you have to use ``--mode light``.
+This won't download some files that are very large, but will still be able to run most of the scripts.

 # Developer usage